-The execution of a replicated state machine that uses Paxos proceeds as a series of independent instances, where the outcome1 of each Paxos instance is the agreement on which command must be executed by every replica at a particular position in the linear sequence of commands.
+The execution of a replicated state machine that uses Paxos proceeds as a series of independent in-stances, where the outcome1 of each Paxos instance is the agreement on which command must be executed by every replica at a particular position in the linear sequence of commands.
 The voting process for one instance may happen concurrently with voting processes for other instances, but does not interfere with them.

 Upon receiving a command request from a client, a replica first tries to become the leader of an instance corresponding to a command position it believes has not been used.
 It does so by sending Prepare messages to at least a majority of replicas (possibly including itself).
 A reply to a Prepare contains the command that the replying replica believes may have already been chosen in this instance (in which case the new leader must use that command instead of the newly proposed one), and also constitutes a promise not to acknowledge older messages from previous leaders.
-If the new leader receives at least $\lfloor N/2 \rfloor + 1$ acknowledgements for Prepare messages, it will proceed to propose its command by sending Accept messages to a majority of peers; if these messages are also acknowledged by a majority, the leader commits the command locally, and then asynchronously notifies all its peers and the client.
+If the new leader receives at least $\lfloor N/2 \rfloor + 1$ acknowledgements for Prepare messages are also acknowledged by a majority, the leader commits the command locally, and then asynchronously notifies all its peers and the client.